spatialos/gdk-for-unity/docs/content/testing/how-to-run-tests.md

 # How to run tests

-This document describes how to run tests for the two parts of the SpatialOS GDK for Unity:
+This document describes how to run tests for the two parts of the SpatialOS GDK for Unity (GDK):
 * the tools (which includes the document linter)
 * the Unity project